We all have

-We all have that place that makes us feel safe.
-Whether its your room, a park, or a bookstore, it creates an immense feeling of security.
+that place that makes us feel safe.
+Whether it's your room, a park, or a bookstore, it creates an immense feeling of security.
 For anyone who finds their rights being challenged, these places can be even more important.
 Members of the LGBTQ are some of the people who face this.
-It's horrible, but we still live in a world where not everyone supports or wants everyone to be respected or happy being who they are.
+The truth is, we still live in a world where not everyone supports or wants everyone to be respected or happy being who they are.

-Certain cities have become a haven of their own or "sanctuary cities" — something Trump has also fought to abolish.
+sanctuary cities" — something Trump has also fought to abolish in the past.
 One such example is New York City, the location of the Stonewall Riots and the birthplace of the Pride movement.
 Within New York stands many individual havens, creating spaces of complete inclusion.
-Some of you may live far beyond the walls of a place that can create this feeling.
-Thankfully, the Internet is here to bring that love and community straight to you, no matter where you are.
+Although some of you may live far beyond the walls of a place that can create this feeling, the Internet is here to bring that love and community straight to you, no matter where you are.
 Read on for New York and online based shops that support the LGBTQ community.
 1 Bluestockings Bookstore

 Billed as a "volunteer-powered and collectively-owned radical bookstore, fair trade cafe, and activist center,"

 Bluestockings Bookstore is a haven.
 Genres include feminism, queer and gender studies, climate and environment, and race and black studies.
 They host events most nights such as film screenings and workshops.
 Bookstores are a happy place to explore, and this one goes the extra mile to ensure that.
 Bluestockings itself means an intellectual or literary women.
 2 Conscious Step

 This Brooklyn-based, socially conscious sock company partners each design with a specific cause.
 If you buy a pair from their